AliSoftware/OHAttributedLabel/README.md

 To use this classes in your project:

-* include the "OHAttributedLabel" and "NSAttributedString+Attributes" header (.h) and source (.m) files in your Xcode project
+* include the "OHAttributedLabel.xcodeproj" in your Xcode4 workspace
-* **Don't forget to import the CoreText framework** in your project (otherwise you will have linker errors when you will compile)
+* Add `"$(TARGET_BUILD_DIR)"` to the "User Header Search Path" build settings of your application project (so that you will be able to `#import` the header files of OHAttributedLabel, that are copied there when the library project is build). _Alternatively, you can specify the path to the OHAttributedLabel folder containing the headers instead._
+* Also add the `-ObjC` flag in the "Other Linker Flags" build settings.
+* Add the `libOHAttributedLabel.a` library **and the `CoreText.framework`** to your "Link binary with libraries" Build Phase.

 # Sample code & Other documentation